arcaldwell49/Superpower/README.md

 To make sure the plots and tables with simulation results are easy to interpret, it really helps to name all factors and levels.
-You can enter the labels in the ‘labelnames’ variable.
+You can enter the labels in the ‘label\_list’ variable.
 You can also choose not to specify names.
 Then all factors are indicated by letters (a, b, c) and all levels by numbers (a1, a2, a3).